wdv4758h/pypy-extradoc/blog/draft/jit-leaner-frontend.rst

 pointers to store the "operations" object after tracing, we use a compact list of 16-bit integers (with 16bit pointers in between).
 On 64bit machine the wins are tremendous - it's 4x more efficient to use 16bit pointers than full 64bit pointers.
-Additionally those pointers have a much better defined lifespan, so we don't need to bother tracking them by the GC, which also saves quite a bit of time.
+..
+XXX: I assume you are talking about "memory efficiency": we should be clearer Additionally those pointers have a much better defined lifespan, so we don't need to bother tracking them by the GC, which also saves quite a bit of time.